|

 $lua fext.lua Usage: lua fext.lua [-p pattern] [-c cdata-blob-file] [-e exclude-file] input-files....

 You do not want to create wrappers for functions not being used by your Lua bindings.
 The optional -c option is for loading a "blob file" that is a concatenation of all C files that are part of your Lua binding library.
 When a function is found in the header file(s), the "blob file" is searched.
-The function is only included in files.txt if it is found in the "blob file".
+The function is only included in functions.txt if it is found in the "blob file".
 You can, for example, create this file as follows: cat *.c > c-data-blob.txt

 You may further want to limit the set of functions included.
 The -e option is for a file that lists all functions that should be excluded.